About the Teachers

 Back to Top

-CHRISTINA FELDMAN is a co-founder of Gaia House and a guiding teacher.
-She has been leading Insight Meditation retreats worldwide since 1976 and is committed to the personal retreat programme at Gaia House.
+CHRISTINA FELDMAN is a co-founder of Gaia House.
+She has been leading Insight Meditation retreats worldwide since 1976.
 She is a Guiding Teacher of the Insight Meditation Society in Barre, Massachusetts.
 She is the author of a number of books including Woman Awake, Way of Meditation, and co-author of Soul Food.
 Recent books include Silence and The Buddhist Path to Simplicity.

 Back to Top